newsnowlabs/runcvm/README.md

 To upgrade, follow this procedure:

-1. Stop all RUNCVM containers.
+1. Stop all RunCVM containers.
 2. Run `/opt/runcvm/scripts/runcvm-upgrade.sh`
-3. Start any RUNCVM containers.
+3. Start any RunCVM containers.

 ## Developing

-The following deep dive should help explain the inner workings of RUNCVM, and which files to modify to implement fixes, improvements and extensions.
+The following deep dive should help explain the inner workings of RunCVM, and which files to modify to implement fixes, improvements and extensions.

 ### runcvm-runtime

-RUNCVM's 'wrapper' runtime, `runcvm-runtime`, intercepts container `create` and `exec` commands and their specifications in JSON format (`config.json` and `process.json` respectively) that are normally provided (by `docker` `run`/`create` and `docker exec` respectively) to a standard container runtime like `runc`.
+RunCVM's 'wrapper' runtime, `runcvm-runtime`, intercepts container `create` and `exec` commands and their specifications in JSON format (`config.json` and `process.json` respectively) that are normally provided (by `docker` `run`/`create` and `docker exec` respectively) to a standard container runtime like `runc`.

-The JSON file is parsed to retrieve properties of the command, and is modified to allow RUNCVM to piggyback by overriding the originally intended behaviour with new behaviour.
+The JSON file is parsed to retrieve properties of the command, and is modified to allow RunCVM to piggyback by overriding the originally intended behaviour with new behaviour.

 The modifications to `create` are designed to make the created container launch a VM that boots off the container's filesystem, served using `virtiofsd`.